gbolahanade/Recommender-System-Movie-/README.md

     Web Deployment Using Streamlit: Run the Streamlit app to deploy the movie recommender system on the web.

 ## Authors
-TechSquad Team (Gbolahan Michael Adebesin, Folasayo,
+TechSquad Team (Gbolahan Michael Adebesin, Folasayo, and others)